News, Meetings & Events Diary

 The Thorpe Thewles History Group was pleased to be able to attendance the 8th presentation of "Yesterday Belongs to You" in County Hall, Durham.
 This event is held every two years and is the North East's premier gathering of local history groups, genealogical societies, museum groups, history re-enactment associations plus archaeological societies etc. Over 100 different groups had stands at the event which was attended by well over 2,000 members of the public.

-TTHG's display stand in the main hall at History Belongs To You 8
+TTHG's display stand in the main hall at Yesterday Belongs To You 8

 We thoroughly enjoyed the day and were pleased to meet with new friends and fellow local history enthusiasts.
 We look for ward to seeing everyone again at Yesterday Belongs to You 9 in 2009.